manmolecular/cloud-downloader/README.md

 # cloud-downloader
-Download files directly into the cloud by URL
+:rocket: Download files directly into the cloud with a list of URLs (RabbitMQ, PostgreSQL, Tornado Web Server)

+## Note
+:construction: Work in progress.
+Early PoC.

 ## Run
 ### Deploy
+Run
 ```bash
 docker-compose up
 ```
+And wait until the consumer and server will connect to RabbitMQ and PostgreSQL (about 10-20 seconds).

 ### Usage
 Register: